 RULE 41: There will be no special announcements for advertising during the show: i.e. non-profit organizations, orphanages, etc.

 RULE 42: It is the exhibitor’s responsibility to have someone on the show grounds willing to take care of your animal if you leave the grounds.
 If we have a problem with your animal, you will be notified.
 You will be required to return to the show grounds to take care of the problem or have your designated person on the grounds take care of it for you.
 The exhibitor will provide an emergency name and phone number on the Market Animal Cost Sheet hung above their pen.

 Educational Display: Educational displays are required for each individual, club or chapter in each livestock area.
 Exhibits shall be educational or informational in nature and feature some aspect of the livestock industry.
 Flowers and decorations are encouraged.
 Exhibits must be set up by 1:00 pm on Wednesday and are to be removed at the end of the show.

-Fitting and Showing: All exhibitors are required to compete in fitting and showing.
+Showmanship: All exhibitors are required to compete in showmanship.
 All training and preparation of the animals, both prior and during the show, is to be done by the contestant.
 Each contestant must show his/her own animal.